dgkontopoulos/dgkontopoulos.github.io/_pages/research-interests.md

 significantly improve the survival and reproductive success of individuals, influence the dynamics of entire populations, and their interactions with other species.
-We still have a poor understanding of the effects of environmental factors (e.g., temperature) on social behavior.
+We still have a poor understanding of the effects of environmental factors on social behavior.
 To address this, I sample Argentine ants (<i>Linepithema humile</i>) from natural colonies and monitor their social behavior during experiments at different temperature and humidity levels.